 WARSAW: The acclaimed Polish film director Krzysztof Zanussi is finishing his new drama Ether, a coproduction between Poland, Ukraine, Hungary and Lithuania.

 WARSAW: Jacek Borcuch is currently shooting his new drama Volterra, starring the famous Polish actress Krystyna Janda.
 The shooting takes place in Tuscany, Italy.

 WARSAW: Patryk Vega became the first Polish filmmaker with three films that had over 2 m admissions in Poland.
 His new crime comedy Women of Mafia was released in Poland by Kino Świat on 22 February 2018.
 The director plans to shoot a sequel in 2018 and is also working with Showmax on a series based on the film.

-WARSAW: Piotr Domalewski’s debut feature Silent Night received the most nominations for the Polish Film Awards - The Eagles, which are celebrating their 20th anniversary in 2018.
+WARSAW: Piotr Domalewski’s debut feature Silent Night won ten awards out of 11 nominations for the Polish Film Awards - The Eagles, that celebrated their 20th anniversary in Warsaw on 26 March 2018.